FGM a violation of human rights – Girlguiding Scotland

 An age-appropriate, non-formal education syllabus, Voices Against Violence, runs alongside this campaign, allowing girls to explore issues relating to violence against women and girls with their Girlguiding group.

-Denise King, Chief Executive of Girlguiding Scotland, said: “Girlguiding Scotland believes all girls and young women should be able to live their life free from torture and degrading treatment.
+Denise Spence, Chief Executive of Girlguiding Scotland, said: “Girlguiding Scotland believes all girls and young women should be able to live their life free from torture and degrading treatment.

 “FGM is recognised internationally as a devastating form of violence against women and girls and a violation of their human rights.

 “That’s why we’re backing the Stop the Violence campaign to call for an end to FGM and all other ways of hurting and controlling women and girls.”

 Rosy Burgess, 28, a Girlguiding Scotland member who leads a Brownie Unit in Edinburgh, said: “It’s shocking that FGM is an issue that still affects millions of girls and young women around the world – and that’s why it’s so important to empower girls and young women themselves to speak out against it.